osrf/gazebo_tutorials/haptix_tactors/tutorial.md

 You should be able to press the number keys 1-5 (or whatever keys corresponding to the characters you chose in the previous step) to make the motors buzz.
 Press CTRL-a CTRL-q to exit.

-If `/dev/ttyACM0` fails to open, then `ls /dev` to see if another ACM device is available.
+If `/dev/ttyACM0` fails to open, or if sending characters to it does nothing, then `ls /dev` to see if another ACM device is available and repeat the process with a different device.

 You might need to run picocom as root (`sudo picocom`).
 You will need to add your username to the `plugdev` and `dialout` groups to open devices without sudoing.